dengage-tech/dengage-react-sdk/README.md

 ### 2.1 Custom Events
 #### Send device specific events
 You can use `sendDeviceEvent` function for sending events for the device.
-Events are sent to a big data table defined in your dEngage account.
+Events are sent to a big data table defined in your D-engage account.
 That table must have relation to the `master_device` table.
 If you set `contact_key` for that device.
 Collected events will be associated for that user.
 ```Javascript
 // for example if you have a table named "events"
 // and events table has "key", "event_date", "event_name", "product_id" columns